Mermoids and Sand Squabblers

 Do you like the Mermoids?

-You can order your own print or buy the original pencil drawings today.
+You can buy original pencil drawings of Mermoids today.
 The artwork comes matted in a black frame and is ready to hang.
-For more details check out my Curiosity Shop… Meet some of the other fantastic creatures of Stumbly-Boo… like the Treelephant and the Splot…
+For more details check out my shop… Meet some of the other fantastic creatures of Stumbly Boo… like the Treelephant and the Splot…